Alexander Hamilton U.S. Custom House: Other stories

 The ground story is 20 ft tall.
+It originally had six entrances: two on the front and two each on State and Whitehall Streets.
 The Bowling Green post office, operated by the United States Postal Service, was formerly near the building's south end.
-The post office was located around a west-east corridor accessed by both State and Whitehall Streets.
+The post office was located around a west–east corridor accessed by both State and Whitehall Streets.
 There are also two ramps for delivery vehicles.
 The floor surface, wainscoting, and pilasters are made of marble, and the ceilings are 17 ft high.
+In the early 1990s, a 350-seat auditorium was built on the ground story.
+About 6000 ft2 of storage space on the ground floor, under the rotunda, was converted into the George Gustav Heye Center's Diker Pavilion for Native Arts and Cultures in 2006.
+This pavilion consists of a slightly sloped circular space seating 400 people, surrounding a maple dance floor.

+The Custom House's trapezoidal site was excavated to an average depth of 25 ft.
+Two stories were placed beneath the ground level.
+The first basement was just above sea level and had a 13 ft ceiling, while the second basement had a waterproof asphalt-and-tar floor.
 When the post office was in operation, mail arrived through the delivery docks and was sorted in the basement.
-About 6000 ft2 of storage space on the ground floor, under the rotunda, was converted into the George Gustav Heye Center's Diker Pavilion for Native Arts and Cultures in 2006.
-This pavilion consists of a slightly-sloped circular space seating 400 people, surrounding a maple dance floor.

 The upper stories contain office space.
 The outer portion of the fifth story was initially used for document storage; the windows are small apertures within the entablature, making that story unsuitable for office use.
 The ceilings of the upper stories are between 12 and 16 ft tall.
+Some of the offices on the upper stories were ornately decorated.
+In particular, the Naval Commander of the Port's office at the northwest corner of the third floor was decorated in dark oak.
+The Treasury Secretary's office at the northeast corner of the seventh floor was finished in quartered oak and contained Circassian-walnut furniture.